Modifications to Existing Court Orders

 and Substantial Change

-When a divorce or suit affecting the parent-child
+When a divorce or suit affecting the

-circumstances that exist at that time.
+on the circumstances that exist at that time.
 If those circumstances

 materially and substantially changed, either spouse may request a